 The following themes MUST INCLUDE a warning message directly in the introduction of the machinima (no exceptions):

-- Anything that could be a trigger for people.
-This includes domestic violence, the subject of rape, or anything else of a traumatizing nature.
+• Anything that could be a trigger for people (domestic violence, rape, or anything else of a traumatizing nature).

 You MUST identify if your submission is a FILM, MUSIC VIDEO, SERIES, M.E.P.
 (Multi Editor Project), MISCELLANY or AD.
 In the past there has been some confusion about which category your submission falls into, so please consider the following: